RohithRajKP/FleetComplete/README.md

 selected vehicles trip details will be shown on second screen

-navigation is used for commination between the fragments.
+navigation is used for communication between the fragments.

 kodein di is added.
 need to work on unit tesing(TDD),jetpack compose.